Busaina1213/demo/README.md

 #READ ME file
-this is a readme file
+This is now a cleaned and updated file before moving ahead.
-updated
-again updated
-new changes
-busaina@99